-Use the following procedure to install Tenable Nessus Agent on a macOS system.
+Use the following procedure to install Tenable Agent on a macOS system.
 After the installation, you link the agent to its manager Tenable Vulnerability Management or Tenable Nessus Manager) so that it can begin sending scan data once the installation is complete.

-- Retrieve the Tenable Nessus Agent linking key.
-For more information, see the Tenable Nessus User Guide or the Tenable Vulnerability Management User Guide, depending on what manager you use. - If you previously had the Tenable Nessus Agent installed on your system, see the knowledge base article on how to avoid linking errors.
+- Retrieve the Tenable Agent linking key.
+For more information, see the Tenable Nessus User Guide or the Tenable Vulnerability ManagementImportant: You currently cannot install Tenable Agents on macOS 15.6 due to a known issue.
+Tenable is working with Apple to resolve the issue.
+User Guide, depending on what manager you use. - If you previously had the Tenable Agent installed on your system, see the knowledge base article on how to avoid linking errors.